FreddyVRetro/ISA-PicoMEM/README.md

 The PicoMEM Board can be seen as both a working PC extention board as well as a Development platform.

-This GitHub Repository does not contains the Firmware for the moment.<br />
+Full Firmware and drivers sources available.<br />
-However, PMMOUSE, PMEMM and PM2000 Source are available.
+PicoMEM Hardware is not open.<br />

-To follow the PicoMEM news, see it in action on multiple machines you can follow me on X:
+To follow the PicoMEM news, see it in action on multiple machines you can follow me on X:<br />
 [FreddyV on X](https://x.com/FreddyVETELE)

-To see my other projects, here is my Youtube Channel:
+To see my other projects, here is my Youtube Channel:<br />
 [FreddyV Retro Zone](https://www.youtube.com/@freddyvretrozone2849)

 ### How to get a PicoMEM ?